thedarkwriter/courseware-lms-content/video/variables_templates_LVM.md

   :port: <%= $port %>
 ```

-The `<%= ... %>` tags I use to insert variables into the file are called
+Using the equals sign just after the opening tag delimiter makes an
-*expression-printing tags*.
+*expression-printing tag*.
 These tags insert the content of a Puppet
-expression, in this case the string values assigned to my variables.
+expression, into the file.
+In this case, I'm inserting the string values
+assigned to my variables.

 Now that this template is set up, I'll return to my `init.pp` manifest
 and see how to use it to define the content of a `file` resource.

-First, I need to save my template file and exit Vim.
+First, I'll save my template file and exit Vim.

 <div class = "lvm-task-number"><p>Task 3:</p></div>